AaravSibbal/ResellGoat/README.md

 ## Conclusion
-Reach out of anyone wants to help me out lol.
-Also dont use it yet feel free to fork it.
+Feel free to reach out at aaravsibbal.15@gmail.com.
+Also dont use the website as is, yet feel free to fork it.